ananthkk1997/connect-four/README.md

 # Connect Four
-A Libgdx application to play Connect Four with a simple defense-playing AI
+A LibGDX Desktop application to play Connect Four with a simple defense-playing AI

 ## About
-This game was made using the Libgdx Graphics library for an internship coding challenge.
+This game was made using the LibGDX Graphics library for an internship coding challenge.
 Intern candidates were given a spec of required features that the application must have and 4 days to construct the game.
 There are two screens in this project:

 1. **MainScreen** - Here, I make an API call to OpenWeatherMap API to display the current weather in San Francisco.
 I needed include Buttons and Labels to display my proficiency in Libgdx to my interviewers.
 I added the background and computer screen to make the UI more appealing.